-Entrance Date: Beginning any semester

-Age: Minimum of 16 years of age Education: High school diploma or GED® is required Assessment Results: Applicants must achieve minimum scores in reading, writing, and numeric skills on the placement test.
+Entrance Date: Beginning any semester Age: Minimum of 16 years of age Education: High school diploma or GED[®] is required Assessment Results: Applicants must achieve minimum scores in reading, writing, and numerical skills on the placement test.
+Two attempts to achieve the necessary scores are allowed.
 Applicants not achieving the minimum scores will receive remedial instruction through the Learning Support program at GNTC.
 Previous training and/or education may be evaluated to provide advanced placement into the program.